“What they call and rock and roll now’s rhythm and blues I’ve been playing for fifteen years in New Orleans.” –Fats Domino

 Mainstream success demanded that Domino and his band tour extensively—a chore made more complicated by segregated hotels and restaurants.
 In 1957, Domino would log more than 30,000 miles and play 355 shows—a schedule that inspired intense homesickness for the band members.

 A naturally humble, shy, and affable family man, Domino was an unlikely father figure for rock and roll, a genre characterized by rebellious snarling and vainglorious showboating.
 While Domino had a penchant for showy jewelry and flagrant spending, his persona was never threatening.
 This very acceptability—his portly stature was sometimes used to neuter him in an era plagued by the racial-sexual panic of insecure whites—allowed Domino to serve as an unsung figure in integrating young audiences.
 His crowds were some of the first to contain both white and black teenagers—a dangerous proposition when alcohol was also at hand.
-When riots did break out at his shows, Domino was careful to explain that rock and roll wasn’t to blame.
+When riots did break out at his shows, Domino was careful to explain that rock and roll weren’t to blame.

-1963 saw the end of Imperial Records and the beginning of Domino’s slide from cultural dynamo to legacy act.
+1963 saw the end of Imperial Records and the beginning of Domino’s slide from a cultural dynamo to legacy act.
 A contract with ABC-Paramount (and without Bartholomew) wouldn’t yield the same commercial or artistic results as his New Orleans days.

-Domino would go on to travel the world for the next three decades, until a bout of sickness while playing in Europe in 1995 brought his touring days to an end.
+Domino would go on to travel the world for the next three decades until a bout of sickness while playing in Europe in 1995 brought his touring days to an end.
 A famous homebody, Domino played only in New Orleans afterward, even declining invitations to the White House.

 In 2005, Domino lost his Lower 9th Ward home and possessions to Hurricane Katrina—and was briefly rumored to have perished in the storm.
 Trapped by the rising waters, he was rescued from a second-story window.
 Domino returned and rebuilt.
 He would give his final public performance in 2007 at Tipitinas, benefitting the Foundation’s efforts to support local musicians.